espanarey/ai_spanish_poet/README.md

   - utils.py *common function used in train and inference scripts*
 - ./models/ : *placeholder to save model network and its weights*

-The **AI Spanish Poet** project can be reproduced by running the following scripts in that order
+The **AI Spanish Poet** project can be reproduced running the following scripts

 **1. Build Data**